vaccovecrana/bertastic/README.md

 ```

 ### Pre-Generated Maven Central Models
-Various TensorFlow Hub BERT models are available in easy-bert format on [Maven Central](https://search.maven.org/search?q=g:com.robrua.nlp.models).
+Various TensorFlow Hub BERT models are available in bertastic format on [Maven Central](https://search.maven.org/search?q=g:com.robrua.nlp.models).
 To use one in your project, add the following to your `pom.xml`, substituting one of the Artifact IDs listed below in place of `ARTIFACT-ID` in the `artifactId`:

 ```xml
 <dependencies>